How to Start a Blog That Makes Money Using WordPress (Step by Step)

 Pick a Hosting Plan

 I recommend that you go with Bluehost.
-I've been using Bluehost ever since I built my first website back in 2006.
+I've been using Bluehost for blog hosting ever since I built my first website back in 2006.
 I've been happy with them every step along the way.

 Well, first of all they are really cheap.
 For just a few dollars a month you can be up and running with a fully active and professional website.